Hellingly Hospital Railway: Construction and opening

-In 1897, East Sussex County Council purchased 400 acre of land at Park Farm, about three miles (5 km) north of Hailsham, from the Earl of Chichester, to be the site of a new county lunatic asylum that became Hellingly Hospital.
+In 1897, East Sussex County Council purchased 400 acre of land at Park Farm, about 3 mi north of Hailsham, from the Earl of Chichester, to be the site of a new county lunatic asylum that became Hellingly Hospital.
 (Note: Reflecting changing attitudes to, and terminology within, the field of psychiatric medicine, the hospital went through multiple renamings in its lifetime.
 Known as the County Lunatic Asylum prior to opening, it was opened in 1903 as the East Sussex County Asylum.
 On 28 June 1919 it was renamed the East Sussex Mental Hospital.
 Following the nationalisation of the health service in 1948, the formal name gradually declined in usage, and by the time of the closure of the main hospital building in 1990 it was always referred to as Hellingly Hospital.
 The name "Hellingly Hospital" was used informally (and in semi-official material such as staff publications) throughout the existence of the hospital, and the railway line was known as the "Hellingly Hospital Railway" from the outset.)
 Construction work on the hospital began in 1900, to the design of George Thomas Hine, who had designed the nearby Haywards Heath Asylum.
-Building materials were transported to the site by a 1 1/4 mile (2 km) standard gauge private siding from the goods yard at Hellingly railway station on the Cuckoo Line.
+Building materials were transported to the site by a 1+1/4 mi standard gauge private siding from the goods yard at Hellingly railway station on the Cuckoo Line.
 The connection was built by the asylum's builders, Joseph Howe & Company, and was authorised by the London, Brighton and South Coast Railway (LBSCR) on condition that East Sussex Council paid the cost, estimated at £1,700.

 A small wooden platform was built at Hellingly railway station, opposite the main line platform.
 This had no connection to the station buildings and was used only for the transfer of passengers between main-line and hospital trains, and kept chained off when not in use.
 Coal yards and sidings were also built at Hellingly station.
 The hospital opened to patients, and the railway to passengers, on 20 July 1903.